 2. Dollars to Numbers

 Let’s stick with the same example.
 We’ve shown the faces of your organization, the people you help, and evoked an emotional response from the audience.
-This is great, but donors still want to know exactly how their gift makes that scene possible.
+This is great, but donors want to know exactly how their gift makes that scene possible.

 On the backside of that postcard, consider starting with a strong header.
 It should tell donors exactly how each fundraising dollar makes a difference.
 Something like, “A Donation of $50 today provides meals for five people who need some help this holiday.”